nsrau/azure-docs.it-it/articles/data-factory/enable-aad-authentication-azure-ssis-ir.md

    Il comando dovrebbe completare l'operazione correttamente, concedendo all'utente indipendente la possibilità di creare un database (SSISDB).

-10. Se il database SSISDB è stato creato usando l'autenticazione SQL e si vuole passare a usare Azure AD autenticazione per il Azure-SSIS IR per accedervi, fare clic con il pulsante destro del mouse sul database **SSISDB** e scegliere **nuova query**.
+10. If your SSISDB was created using SQL authentication and you want to switch to use Azure AD authentication for your Azure-SSIS IR to access it, right-click on **SSISDB** database and select **New query**.

-11. Nella finestra query immettere il comando T-SQL seguente e selezionare **Esegui** sulla barra degli strumenti.
+11. In the query window, enter the following T-SQL command, and select **Execute** on the toolbar.

     ```sql
     CREATE USER [SSISIrGroup] FROM EXTERNAL PROVIDER